jordansissel/semicomplete.com/content/blog/home-office-automation/index.md

 Success!
 It required cooperation of two devices (Raspberry Pi and ESP32), though.

-# Networking with IPMI v2
+# Networking with IPMI: Standalone

 Fast-forward a few weeks, and I was itching to eliminate the two-device implementation.